 We all have negative attributes that need our attention.

 If I ask you to identify some negative qualities of a person or some of your own, I’ll bet at least one comes to mind.

-And once you become aware of them and how they affect other people, you’re more likely to put in the effort to correct them.
+And once you become aware of them and how they affect other people, you’re more likely to put in the effort to correct those you see in yourself.